 3. Our lawful basis for processing your general personal data

-- Contract with the data subject – any processing necessary for the performance of a contract with the data subject or to take steps to enter into a contract
+- To conduct a contract or to take steps to enter into a contract

 - Processing necessary for compliance with a legal obligation